nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Swift Collections Benchmark](https://github.com/apple/swift-collections-benchmark) - Lets you collect and easily visualize performance data about data structure implementations and collection algorithms.
 - [ProcessEnv](https://github.com/ChimeHQ/ProcessEnv) - Small library for capturing the shell configuration used by a Foundation/AppKit process.
 - [swift-enum-properties](https://github.com/pointfreeco/swift-enum-properties) - Struct and enum data access in harmony.
+- [Regex](https://github.com/sindresorhus/Regex) - Wrapper for NSRegularExpression that makes it more convenient and type-safe to use regular expressions in Swift.

 ## Other (not lib)